DouwMarx/constitutional_sensitivities_of_preference_models/docs/index.md

 -  The LLM that was used to perturb prompts is aligned, meaning that increased reward values could be due to aspects unrelated to the constitutional principles like style and formatting.
 Using a purely useful but possibly harmful model to measure the sensitivities would be better.
 This way, the perturbations could also be made in a negative direction.
 -  Occasionally, the chatbot-like responses of GPT-40 contaminated the perturbed prompts with irrelevant information.
 This could have affected the reward values of the perturbed prompts.
 - The two reward models used were trained by [the same author](https://arxiv.org/pdf/2406.10216) using the same dataset.
+- The effectiveness of the method is likely dependent on the dataset that is used to evaluate the reward model sensitivities.
+If the dataset does not contain any prompts that are incompatible with a given principle, the sensitivity of the reward model to that principle will not easily be measured.
 - High sensitivity to a given principle does not necessarily translate to strict adherence to that principle after RLHF'ing an LLM.
 Human evaluators would need to evaluate the relationship between the sensitivities and the behaviour of the RLHF'ed LLM.

 ## Future work